nvauxel/UR_Gripper_Joystick_Control/README.md

 Then, you can import the urp file and run it and run at the same time the subscriber node and you can control the robot.

-To use the Gripper, use L3 button to open it and R3 button to close it.
+To use the Gripper, use X button to open it and B button to close it.

 To move the UR3 robot, you can do translations following x, y and z axis :